 He is presently preparing The Private Theatre’s production of A Doll House.
 He will also direct Michael Ricigliano’s play, Godless with Elizabeth Rodriguez and Harry Lennix, and Joy Behar’s play, Middle Village Crisis.
 He will also direct a radical new version of King Lear, with Joe Morton, in February at the Wallis Annenberg Center in LA in the Fall of 2021.

-PRODUCER: For LAByrinth, (former co-Artistic and Executive Director of LAByrinth Theater Company, for which he produced Stephen Adly Guirgis’ Jesus Hopped the ‘A’ Train, at Center Stage/NY, Off-Broadway (two Drama Desk noms.), at the Edinburgh Theatre Festival (Fringe First Award), at The Donmar Warehouse, and at The Arts Theatre on the West End in London (Olivier Award nomination.)
+PRODUCER: For LAByrinth, (former co-Artistic and Executive Director of and presently on the Board of Directors,) he produced Stephen Adly Guirgis’ Jesus Hopped the ‘A’ Train, at Center Stage/NY, Off-Broadway (two Drama Desk noms.), at the Edinburgh Theatre Festival (Fringe First Award), at The Donmar Warehouse, and at The Arts Theatre on the West End in London (Olivier Award nomination.)
 He created, produced and directed Turn Me Loose to sold out houses and universal rave reviews off-Broadway (for which he was a finalist for

-M.F.A.: Yale School of Drama
+M.F.A.
+Yale School of Drama